UCL-EO/geog0111/docs/OutsideInstall-Local.md

 You may want to check if you need to update `git`: https://phoenixnap.com/kb/how-to-update-git

+## mamba

+Actually, `conda` is pretty slow and cumbersome.
+A much better package manager (cross platform) is `mamba`.
+We advise you to download this and use in place of `conda`.
+Everywhere you see `conda` mantioned below, use `mamba` (after you have installed it obviously).

+see [mamba](https://github.com/mamba-org/mamba) for install. e.g.

+        conda install mamba -n base -c conda-forge

 ## Local install in `~`

 These instructions assume that you will run these commands in a bash shell.
 You might need to modify in places for other shells.